How To Start Using Orchid With OXTFeb 20, 2020

 Move your OXT and ETH to the new wallet you have set up.
 If you used Coinbase to earn or purchase your OXT and ETH, go into Coinbase and do a "send" to the Ethereum wallet's address.
 Moving both the OXT and ETH will cost a tiny amount of ETH in gas.
 You will need both in your wallet to create an Orchid account.

-Your gateway to funding Orchid is account.orchid.com.
-The webpage is a web3-enabled front end that interfaces with the Orchid nanopayment contract.
-Account.orchid.com must be loaded with the Metamask plugin enabled or from your wallet's DApp browser.
-Once the page is loaded correctly, you can transfer funds between your wallet and Orchid.
+Returning to the Orchid Account DApp (account.orchid.com), you can transfer funds between your wallet and Orchid.
 This is also where you can top-up your account balance or withdraw your funds after you have created an account and linked it to the app.

 Note: the Orchid account interface is the only way to add or remove funds from your Orchid account.
 Never send funds directly into the contract from your wallet -- they will be lost.